Andromedans/andromeda/README.markdown

 A minimalist implementation of type theory in Ocaml.
-This is the master version.
+This version corresponds to the one described in the blog post [How to implement dependent type theory II](http://math.andrej.com/2012/11/11/how-to-implement-dependent-type-theory-ii).

 ## The type theory